-While authority, even when it is benign, is not the evidence that we should be using, there is nothing wrong with experience, Sometimes the statement “this is what I do and it seems to work” is better than “I have no idea what to tell you” and it at least gives the seeker of knowledge a starting point in his/her search for clinical enlightenment.
-But even this should be based on a construct of anatomy, physiology, pathology and biomechanics otherwise it is debatable whether this just wishful thinking, phantasy or the realm of the paranormal.
-Of course there is always empiricism and trying things because you have run out of rational things to do is always an option as long as the risk to the patient is low.
+While authority, even when it is benign, is not the evidence that we should be using, there is nothing wrong with experience.
+Sometimes the statement “this is what I do and it seems to work” is better than “I have no idea what to tell you”, and it at least gives the seeker of knowledge a starting point in his/her search for clinical enlightenment.
+But even this should be based on a construct of the clinical sciences; otherwise, it is debatable whether this just wishful thinking, phantasy or the realm of the paranormal.
+Of course, there is always empiricism and trying things because you have run out of rational things to do is always an option as long as the risk to the patient is low.

-While research evidence may not necessary to generate everything from assessment tools to treatments some form of rational and scientific bedrock is required if we are going to practice in a sensible manner.
-We practice, or at least should practice, on this bedrock which is our construct or matrix and as already stated consists of anatomy, physiology, pathology and biomechanics.
+While research evidence may not necessarily generate everything from assessment tools to treatments, some form of rational and scientific bedrock is required if we are going to practice in a sensible manner.
+We practice, or at least should practice, on this bedrock, which is our construct or matrix and, as already stated, consists of the clinical sciences.
 Almost everything we do and think must come from this construct and our practice and even our research must arise from it.
 Other constructs may be faith-healing, psychic surgery, aura therapy, healing touch, and others which while some may claim their efficacy have no place in our practice unless a reasonable scientific model based on our bedrock can be developed.

-The clinical aspect of physical therapy must therefore incorporate the entire body of knowledge of our professsion including all forms of scientific evidence from opinion to criterion validity which when taken as a whole provides content validity for what we do.
-It can therefore be argued that content validity is at the peak of evidence.
+The clinical aspect of physical therapy must therefore incorporate the entire body of knowledge of our professsion including all forms of scientific evidence from opinion to criterion validity which when taken as a whole provides construct validity for what we do.

 The Scientific Method

-Scientific method is not random controlled trials or single case study designs or any of the other research methodology, or rather it is all of them including what you do with your patients every visit.
-It is the verification of falsification of an idea formed while interacting with your relevant environment, in your case the patient.
+Scientific method is not random controlled trials or single case study designs or any of the other research methodology; rather it is all of them including what you do with your patients every visit.
+It is the verification or falsification of an idea formed while interacting with your relevant environment, in your case the patient.
 For other scientists the environment may be the universe, a pond, a wolf-pack or in extreme cases the subjects of a scientific experiment.
 By making observations the scientist can generate a framework to explain these observations, this framework can then be formalized into a hypothesis which is then tested by making other observations or usually but not always by making an intervention and seeing if the results of the intervention strengthen or weaken a hypothesis.
 I think we are all familiar with this process as it applies to the researcher but maybe we do not really appreciate that it equally applies to the clinician.
 We look at the patient, ask questions and carry out an objective examination and as we go along we generate one, two or a series of hypotheses based on the incoming information from the observation, history and objective examination.
-The original hypothesis may be based on pattern recognition and prevalence of the condition but further information may force the clinician to change the hypothesis for something more in keeping with this information and then this is tested until by the end of the examination we have a diagnosis rather than a hypothesis although strictly speaking the diagnosis is a hypothesis until successfully tested by the treatment deemed most suitable for this hypothesis.
+The original hypothesis may be based on pattern recognition and prevalence of the condition, but further information may force the clinician to change the hypothesis for something more in keeping with this information.
+Then this is tested until, by the end of the examination, we have a diagnosis rather than a hypothesis although strictly speaking, the diagnosis is a hypothesis until it is successfully tested by the treatment deemed most suitable for this hypothesis.